 4. Use a heater in your tent

 Having a heater inside your tent is a great way to keep warm while camping in cold weather.
-If you are camping in a campground that provides electrical outlets then this will be very easy to accomplish.
+This will be very easy to accomplish if you are camping in a campground that provides electrical outlets.
 Simply grab a space heater like this one and bring an extension cord.
-You can then run this heater all night and it will keep your tent at a more reasonable temperature.
+You can then run this heater all night, and it will keep your tent at a more reasonable temperature.

 If you do not have access to electrical outlets, then you have a couple of different options.
 First, you could get a propane tank top heater.
-That one is good for larger tents but if you are in a smaller tent then I’d recommend getting the smaller version.
-Likewise, Mr. Heaters come in a large Big Buddy size and smaller Little Buddy size.
+That one is good for larger tents, but if you are in a smaller tent, I’d recommend getting the smaller one.
+Likewise, Mr. Heaters come in a large Big Buddy size and a smaller Little Buddy size.

 Use these heaters to warm up your tent before you go to bed and then again when you wake up in the morning.
 A word of caution with these types of heaters.
-There is a risk of these heaters producing CO2, which can and does kill people.
-We do not recommend running these heaters while sleeping and when you are running them make sure you have decent ventilation inside the tent.
+These heaters are at risk of producing CO2, which can and does kill people.
+We do not recommend running these heaters while sleeping and when you are running them, ensure you have decent ventilation inside the tent.

 5. Bring waterproof shoes or socks

 Keeping your feet dry will go a long way to keeping you warm.
 We recommend bringing waterproof shoes/boots or at least waterproof socks.
-I can tell you from experience that you won’t have a lot of fun in your feet are wet and cold all day.
+I can tell you from experience that you won’t have much fun when your feet are wet and cold all day.